Powerlearnproject/se-day1-assignment-VISHEPE/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.

 -Software engineering systematically applies engineering principles, methods, and tools to develop and maintain high-quality software systems.
 It involves software product design, development, testing, deployment, and maintenance.

 (i)Software engineering plays an important role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.

 Identify and describe at least three key milestones in the evolution of software engineering.

--
-Here are three key milestones in the evolution of software engineering:
+-Here are three key milestones in the evolution of software engineering:

 1968 NATO Software Engineering Conference: This conference introduced the term "software engineering" and emphasized the need for systematic approaches to manage software complexity.